 These statements are executed randomly and repeatedly.
 Control statements in java programming are used to write better and complex programs.

-Suppose a situation comes in the program, where we need to change the order of execution of statements based on specific conditions or repeat a group of statements until particular specified conditions are met.
+For example, suppose a situation comes in the program, where we need to change the order of execution of statements based on specific conditions or repeat a group of statements until particular specified conditions are met.

 Java supports two kinds of control flow statements:

-1. Conditional statements
+- Conditional statements

-2. Unconditional statements
+- Unconditional statements

 A block is a specific kind of statement that encloses a group of statements between braces.
 It is represented by an opening brace and closing brace.

-The opening brace represents the beginning of block and closing brace specify the end of a block.
-It is used to define scope of variables and support nesting.
+The opening brace represents the beginning of block and closing brace specifies the end of a block.
+It is used to define the scope of variables and support nesting.

-Conditional Branching or Conditional Statements
+Conditional Branching or Conditional Statements in Java

 A program that breaks the sequential flow and jumps to another part of the code is called branching in java.
-When branching is based on a specific condition, then it is called conditional branching or conditional statements.
-Since the flow of execution is transferred on a particular condition from one part of code to another part, it is also called conditional execution.
+When branching is based on a specific condition, then it is called conditional branching or conditional statements in Java.

 Java supports the following conditional control flow statement:

-1. if …else statement
+- if …else statement

-2. do …while statement
+- do …while statement

-3. while loop
+- while loop

 - for loop

-5. for-each loop
+- for-each loop

-6. switch statement
+- switch statement

 The conditional control flow statement uses the boolean expression for conditional tests.
-If there is only a single statement in conditional control flow statement, braces are optional.
+If there is only a single statement in the conditional control flow statement, braces are optional.

-When the flow of execution jumps to another part of code without carrying out any conditional test, it is called unconditional statements or unconditional execution.
-The following unconditional statements are available in Java:
+When the flow of execution jumps to another part of code without carrying out any conditional test, it is called unconditional statements or unconditional execution in Java.

 - break statement

-2. continue statement
+- continue statement

-3. return statement
+- return statement

-Hope that this tutorial has covered almost all important points related to conditional and unconditional control flow statements, conditional branching.
+Hope that this tutorial has covered almost all important points related to Java conditional and unconditional control flow statements, conditional branching.
 I hope that you will have understood this topic and enjoyed it.

-Thanks for reading!
+Thanks for reading!!!